30+ Best Cafes in Barcelona for Coffee, Matcha & Pastries

 Departure Coffee Co

 A wonderful café with a lovely atmosphere, on a little side street in the Raval.
-They have cakes and cookies, a a whole lot more.
+They have cakes and cookies, and a whole lot more.
 Read all about my Raval favorite here.

 Recommended: I’m a huge fan of their chai.